-If you have ever wondered how CPG manages its finances, stays abreast of the evolving needs of the people and institutions it serves, and makes key decisions about benefits, products, and services, register below and join the conversation.
+Watch this webinar replay if you have ever wondered how CPG manages its finances, stays abreast of the evolving needs of the people and institutions it serves, and makes key decisions about benefits, products, and services.

 Patty Favreau, Chief Communications Officer, Church Pension Group